eeriespace/eeriespace.github.io/_posts/2020-08-12-play-report-release-the-stockbroker.md

 ``Event: who are you?``

-She looks around the office, it is very dark, they, whoever *they* are have performed a very dark ritual here, Lana can feel it in her bones and it is very scared.  ``WIL test fail`` ``-7 sanity maximum`` ``Discovery: fear manifest``
+She looks around the office, it is very dark, they, whoever *they* are have performed a very dark ritual here, Lana can feel it in her bones and gets very scared.  ``WIL test fail`` ``-7 sanity maximum`` ``Discovery: fear manifest``